 We do prefer riders to register on Friday but if something happens to prevent this we can register some riders first thing on Saturday morning - If you can't register until Saturday morning please aim to arrive at Squires in good time.
 Staff will direct you where to park.

-Start times for 1000 and 1500 mile routes are between 05:00 - 06:00 hours on Saturday morning with 500 mile routes starting between 06:00 - 07:00 hours.
-So start when you like within these times.
-The majority of 1000 mile riders always start at 05:00 to make the most of the daylight hours.
+Start times for 1000 mile route are between 05:00 - 06:00 hours on Saturday morning with 500 mile routes starting between 06:00 - 07:00 hours.
+You will select your start slot when you book in.
 Volunteer staff will be on-hand to sign receipt logs before waving you off in an orderly fashion.
-It only takes a few minutes for everybody to leave so don't worry about congestion.
-Note - If starting at 05:00 please aim to arrive at Squires around 04:30.
+Approach the start line at your selected time.

-Even if you don't need fuel still stop to get a receipt.
-Simply buy a Mars bar or something else to get the required location receipt (for fuel always ask for a VAT receipt as they have more detailed information).
+Even if you don't need fuel still stop and get a receipt, for anything.
+Always ask for a VAT receipt as they have more detailed information.

 If the designated receipt point is closed or unavailable don't panic.
 Simply obtain a receipt that has the same place name on it with a date and time. i.e. a receipt from Fort William Morrisons will be just fine.
 You may also elect to use a bank ATM receipt with a time and date stamp.